RyanAncheta/Digital-Device-Protection-Plan-Management-System/README.md

 - **Session Management**: Ensures that users and admins are properly authenticated.
 Sessions are invalidated on logout to prevent unauthorized access.
 - **Input Validation**: All user inputs are validated on both the client and server sides to prevent SQL injection and other malicious inputs.
+- **Admin Account Creation Protection**: Only authorized personnel can create admin accounts by requiring a secure token, which is stored in a server environment variable.
+This token must be provided during the admin registration process to prevent ordinary users from creating admin accounts.
 - **Role-Based Access Control**: Differentiates between admin and user roles to restrict access to admin functionalities.
 - **SQL Injection Prevention**: Prepared statements are used for all database queries to protect against SQL injection attacks.